 Use that to your advantage and frame your blog topic around whatever your audience might care most about in the summer.
 Then, it’s easy to do some keyword research to find if targeting a phrase with the term “summer” in it might help boost seasonal traffic.
 Either way, if you post a blog that’s a hot topic to your audience during the season you’re bound to get some website visits from it.

 5. Add these 35 summer slogans to your efforts

 Okay, clearly the simplest way to incorporate summer marketing is to finesse your copy to be summer-themed.
 But it can be tough to get in the creative mindset and summer-ize your marketing copy.
-So, we did some brainstorming, and here are 35 summer words and phrases you can try out for yourself:
+So, we did some brainstorming, and here are 35 summer slogans you can try out for yourself:

 Due to the picturesque weather during summertime, people’s calendars from May to September tend to be inundated with weddings.
 This makes #weddingszn the perfect summer marketing opportunity for your business.
 Regardless of the age of your target audience, they most likely have a friend or family member getting married this summer.

 You can use this to your advantage by thinking about how your small business’s products or services could benefit wedding guests or engaged couples.
 Even if your business doesn’t directly relate to the event industry, you can always switch up your offerings to cater to this huge audience.